 Try a restart

-If for any reason the above method doesn’t work, you may want to restart your Versa.
+If the above method doesn’t work for any reason, you may want to restart your Versa.

 The whole process should take less than a minute and hopefully fixes any of the issues you are running into.

 If not, then you may want to turn it off and then back on again.

 Here are the steps to turn restart your Versa (original model) or Ionic:

 - Press and hold the Left and Bottom buttons until you see the Fitbit logo.

 - The Versa or Ionic restarts.

 Here are the steps to turn restart your Sense, Versa 3 or 2, and Versa Lite:

 - On your watch, press and hold the button for 10 seconds.